 |Is interest paid every month?||No - interest is charged on the loan amount plus any interest already added, so the amount owed will increase quickly over time.
 However, they can choose to pay off some or all of the monthly interest to prevent this.||Yes - the interest due is payable in full each month.|

 |Is the interest rate fixed?||Yes.
 The interest rate is fixed for the life of the loan.||Yes.
 The interest rate is fixed for the life of the loan.|

 |Actions||Our lifetime mortgages||Our Retirement Interest Only Mortgage|

 A mortgage may affect means-tested benefits, tax position and any future inheritance.

-This calculator helps you see how much equity you could release with a lifetime mortgage, a loan secured against your home.
-We'll ask you to register your details to show you the calculation, then give you a call.
+This calculator helps you see how much equity your customer could release with a lifetime mortgage, a loan secured against their home.

 The information here is for training purposes only and this URL should not be shared with anyone outside of Virgin Money or Legal & General.